GrayAreaorg/festival-video-archive/README.md

 Live at: https://grayareaorg.github.io/festival-video-archive/

-A filterable archive of videos from the Gray Area Festival, consisting of in-person and virtual conference talks, presentations, and group panels.
-The videos in the archive are currently hosted on the [Gray Area YouTube Channel](https://www.youtube.com/@grayareaorg), which is also the source of video metadata.
+A filterable archive of videos from the [Gray Area Festival](https://grayareafestival.io), consisting of in-person and virtual conference talks, presentations, and group panels.
+The videos in the archive are currently hosted on the Gray Area [YouTube Channel](https://www.youtube.com/@grayareaorg), which is currently the source of video metadata.

 The archive is built entirely client-side with flat-file JSON files, and includes english captions for each video, which improves accessibility and encourages filtering, searching, NLP analysis, and/or experimentation with LLMs.
 Contributions are welcome.
 These `.vtt` formatted caption files are stored alongside the video metadata JSON in the [data/videos](data/videos/) folder.

 Preliminary work has been carried out to allow users to filter videos by various curated topics ordered by the [frequency of key-words](data/wordcount.txt), and [word-count per video](data/wordcount_video_stats.txt) generated from the video captions.
 View these files in the [data/topics](data/topics/).

 This project is open to submissions and suggestions around engaging with this growing collection of content.
-Feel free to make a [pull request](https://github.com/GrayAreaorg/festival-video-archive/pulls) or contribute an [issues](https://github.com/GrayAreaorg/festival-video-archive/issues) for discussion.
+You are welcome to make a [pull request](https://github.com/GrayAreaorg/festival-video-archive/pulls) or contribute to the [issues](https://github.com/GrayAreaorg/festival-video-archive/issues) for discussion.

 ## Dev Setup